-The moderator of 2019 the Year of the Patient will be Nichole Snow the President of MPAA.
-Expect our featured speakers to be announced soon!
+The moderator of the event will be Nichole Snow the President of MPAA and a member of the Massachusetts Cannabis Advisory Board.
 Special guests will include members of the MPAA Advisory Board and also the Development Director of the MPAA Michael Latulippe who also serves as the Registered Qualifying Patient Advisor to the Massachusetts Cannabis Control Commission.

 About the Event Moderator Nichole Snow, President & Executive Director of the Massachusetts Patient Advocacy Alliance